jayacotton/inettools-z80/README.md

 This code is based on software for the W5500 chip.
 The code includes the following programs:

 ifconfig:  this is the poor mans version,  It has no options and shows your ip address and a few other parameters.
+The most important part of this is that it uses DHCP to get your IP address from your router.

 ping:  this is about a simple a ping as you can get.
 Round trip time values work when RC2014/RomWBW timer support is present.
 The time values are in 20ms intervals.
 C>ping www.nasa.gov